-5.2.8.2 Soil Excavation and MNA
+5.2.9.2 Soil Excavation with AFVR and MNA

-This combined technology would begin with "hot spot" excavation of soils containing toluene concentrations above C{sat} (near MW-4R and MW-12), as described in the above combined technology.
-The excavated areas would be backfilled with unaffected soil stockpiled for reuse or borrow fill.
-Following the source control, MNA would be implemented as a long-term remedy to monitor the physical, chemical, or biological reduction of toluene at the site.
+This combined technology would begin with "hot spot" excavation of soil containing toluene concentrations above the C{sat} near MW-4R, as described in the above combined technology.
+The saturated interval of the excavation (2 feet bgs to 5 feet bgs) would be backfilled with gravel to create a highly permeable groundwater flow zone; stockpiled overburden native soil or burrow soil would be used to backfill the remainder of the excavation area (0 to 2 feet bgs).
+A 4-inch diameter extraction well would installed within the gravel backfill for AFVR application.
+The AFVR technology would provide supplemental removal of toluene mass from extracted vapors and groundwater.
+Following the mass removal via excavation and AFVR, MNA would be implemented to monitor the physical, chemical, or biological reduction of toluene at the site.
 With the majority of the toluene mass removed, natural flux of limiting macro and micro-nutrients will have a more pronounced effect on attenuating the more diffuse areas of the plume.
 This combined technology reduces the mass, toxicity, mobility, and concentrations of VOCs.
-The alternative is technically feasible to implement and able to meet the RAOs at a moderate cost; therefore, it was retained for further evaluation.
+The alternative is technically feasible to implement, with resources available.
+The technology can meet the RAOs at a moderate cost; therefore, it was retained for further evaluation.